Coffee: Ecological effects

 Coffee production uses a large volume of water.
 On average it takes about 140 L of water to grow the coffee beans needed to produce one cup of coffee.
 Growing the plants needed to produce 1 kg of roasted coffee in Africa, South America or Asia requires 26400 L of water.
-As with many other forms of agriculture, often much of this is rainwater, much of which would otherwise run off into rivers or coastlines, while much water actually absorbed by the plants is transpired straight back into the local environment through the plants' leaves (especially for cooling effects); broad estimates aside, consequential margins vary considerably based on details of local geography and horticultural practice.
+As with many other forms of agriculture, often much of this is rainwater, much of which would otherwise run off into rivers or coastlines, while much water actually absorbed by the plants is transpired back into the local environment through the plants' leaves (especially for cooling effects); broad estimates aside, consequential margins vary considerably based on details of local geography and horticultural practice.
 Coffee is often grown in countries where there is a water shortage, such as Ethiopia.

 Used coffee grounds may be used for composting or as a mulch.
 They are especially appreciated by worms and acid-loving plants such as blueberries.
 Climate change may significantly impact coffee yields during the 21st century, such as in Nicaragua and Ethiopia which could lose more than half of the farming land suitable for growing (Arabica) coffee.
 As of 2016, at least 34% of global coffee production was compliant with voluntary sustainability standards such as Fairtrade, UTZ, and 4C (The Common Code for the Coffee Community).